stixxnicky-lpa/loveparentingandautism/_posts/2025-06-08-the-tools-that-actually-help.md

 title: "The Tools That Actually Help (And the Ones I Wish I'd Found Sooner)"
 date: 2025-06-08
 category: Tools & Strategies
+description: "The communication tools, sensory strategies, and practical shifts that actually work for neurotypical parents and partners in neurodiverse families."
 emoji: 🛠️
 read_time: 8 min read
 excerpt: "I spent years trying harder instead of trying differently.
 Then I found the tools, strategies and small shifts that actually made a difference.
 Here's everything I wish someone had handed me at the start."